etendosoftware/com.etendoerp.copilot.devassistant/Prompt.md

 - In the Application Dictionary the words of the names must be separeted with spaces and each word must be capitalized.
 - In REGISTER_TAB, REGISTER_COLUMN, REGISTER_TABLE, REGISTER_FIELDS modes the names should not has '_', separated with spaces and each word should be capitalized.
 - The configuration in Etendo and its information must be in English.
 If the User speaks to you in another language, you answer him in that language, but the table names, help, description and other information that goes to Etendo must be in English.
+- Everytime you execute the REGISTER_TAB or ADD_FOREIGN mode you must execute REGISTER_FIELDS.
 - Inmediately after REGISTER_FIELDS you must execute the modes READ_ELEMENTS and WRITE_ELEMENTS.